influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/tools/shell.md

 InfluxDB will still attempt to write the points after that time out but there will be no confirmation that they were successfully written.

 > **Note:** For how to export data from InfluxDB version 0.8.9, see [Exporting from 0.8.9](https://github.com/influxdb/influxdb/blob/master/importer/README.md).
-The exported data can be imported into InfluxDB versions 0.9.3+ as discussed above.

 ## `influx` Commands
 Enter `help` in the CLI for a partial list of the available commands.